OliviaSchwartz/Running_Log/README.md

 ### **_Description_**

 #### This project is a full-stack application that utilizes Mongoose, Express, React and Node.
-This application allows you to log and keep track of runs, as well as write about your training progress.
+This application allows you to log and keep track of runs, as well as write about your training progress in a blog format.

 ---